Enso21/Stories/docs/markdown/ryan-quotes.md

 >
 >(I think I woke the dead, oops)

->Ryan: "Yeah we get to avoid paper cuts"
+>Ryan: "Yeah, we get to avoid paper cuts"
 >
 >Me: "Paper cuts?
 Don't you mean splinters?"
 >
 >Ryan: "Paper cuts like hand injury, like nicks.
 Actually I guess splinters are pretty dangerous...
 The worst a paper can get is like it hurts."

->Where are our teleportation majors?!
+>"Where are our teleportation majors?!"

 >Me: There's a line between bravery and stupidity.
 >
 >Ryan: No they are always synonmyous.
 If you need to be brave, then it's dumb.
 Like if you know that something is the right thing to do, like you're being smart about it (aka not dumb) [he actually said this] then you are just being correct.
 Therefore bravery and stupidity are synonmyous.

->The word brave is a big domain (draws circle).
+>The word brave is a big domain *(draws circle)*.
 I'm just refining the definition.

 >Everything's nuanced.
 You cannot encapsulate an entire conversation in a single quote.
 >
->Later...
+>*Later...*
 >
 >Like you can describe something as bravery, it can be positive, it can be smart, but perhaps I wouldn't use that word.
 But to ME, I wouldn't use that word.

 >You have to capture it in the moment.
 The facts that are coming from this head don't wait, they don't pause.
 You need to increase your WPM to capture all of the thoughts.

->If you aren't comfortable with what you say being recorded in history, then why say it at all?

->I don't have to word.
+>"I don't have to word."

 >Me: Ryan, I think you were talking in your sleep last night but I don't remember what you said"
 >